Use lists to guide your style choices

 List what you value and need and get real about your life as it is right now

 Here’s how I do it.
 It’s super simple.
-Make three lists.
+Make three lists: values, needs and real life.

 three lists with headings that say My Values, My Needs and My Real Life

-What do you value in your outfits and clothing?
+Write down what you value in the world and in your outfits and clothing.

-You can see from the list above, made by a fictional person, they value supporting local makers, buying second hand, buying things that last and they also value delightful or clever design.
+You can see from the list above that this person values supporting local makers, buying second hand and owning things that last.
+They also value delightful or clever design.

-The list above indicates that this person isn’t an ironer, they want to wear their everyday clothes to ride their bike and they don’t want things that can’t withstand cat claws or fur.
+The list above tells us that this person isn’t an ironer, they want to wear their everyday clothes to ride their bike and they don’t want things that can’t withstand cat claws or fur.

 What are your needs?
 No itchy labels?
 Nothing too tight around your neck?
 No stripes?
 No white clothes?

-What activities do you need to dress for in your life at the moment?
+What kinds of activities do you need to dress for in your real life?

-I say “real life” because often we can get stuck buying clothes for a fantasy life we’ve seen in catalogues or online, or we keep clothes from our previous lives.
+I say ‘real life’ because often we can get stuck buying clothes for a fantasy life we’ve seen in catalogues or online, or we hang on to clothes from our previous lives.

 You might have had a high-powered office job and own some very nice, expensive suits.
 But if you’re now living in rural Queensland running a station and it’s time to decide what QLD-You wants and needs to wear to feel terrific, while getting things done.